Leelsmuth/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Ans: DOM(or Document Object Model) is basically a cross-platform and language-independent interface that treats an HTML or XML document as a tree structure where each node is an object representing a part of the document.
+In basic layman terms, the DOM can be split into these three things:

+D- Document: So basically, this is your HTML or XML file.
+O- Object: anything that you put in your file(eg html tag, body tag, title tag, header, paragraph, button, text, img etc) M- Model: Simply means how you layout these semantic structures.

 2. What is an event?
+Ans: Events are a generally all of the things the computer can react to.
+For example, when you press a key, a "keypress" event is triggered.
+A click, a window resize, a touch gesture are all actions that the computer can react to.

 3. What is an event listener?
+Ans: An event listener is an object that listens and takes actions upon the triggering of certain events.
+In JavaScript, the addEventListener() is an inbuilt function which takes the event to listen for, and a second argument to be called whenever the described event gets fired

 4. Why would we convert a NodeList into an Array?
+Ans: The major reason is so you can have access to all the JavaScript functions at our disposal.
+The nodelist only comes with very limited built in functions.

 5. What is a component?
+Ans: A component is an identifiable part of a larger program or construction.
+It is made up of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up